from the jacket:

 —Andre Dubus III, New York Times bestselling author of Townie

-Past Readings and Events
+Past Readings and Events for Lucky You

 Listen to Erika's interview with Victoria Russell on Perennials Podcast